-The EUR-ACE® Label is a recognised quality label in all European countries because it is based on a coherent framework of standards that measures the effectiveness of technical study programs.
+The EUR-ACE® Label is a recognised quality label in all European countries because it is based on a coherent framework of standards that measures the effectiveness of engineering degree programs.
 In countries with regulated engineering professions, programs with EUR-ACE® Label meet the requirements for the award of the titles of Registered or Chartered Engineer (CEng), and the European Federation of National Engineering Associations (FEANI) automatically recognizes programs with EUR-ACE® Label as eligible for the award of the title of European Engineer (Eur Ing).

 Lodz University of Technology offers education in 9 fields of study which have been awarded the EUR-ACE® Label: Mechanical Engineering, Materials Engineering, Automatic Control and Robotics, Biotechnology, Computer Science, Technical Physics, Architecture, Civil Engineering, Management and Production Engineering.